Hungarians have experienced many changes in the past decades

 Young boy working on the computer (photo: M. Mägi)

-The social, political and economic changes of the late 1980s and early 1990s also led to changes in the lives of children.
-Around a fifth of children are poor: a high percentage of these come from Roma and Sinti backgrounds.
-In addition, youth unemployment is high - around 26 per cent have no job.
+The recent social, political and economic changes have also led to changes in the lives of children.
+Around a third of children are poor: a high percentage of these come from Roma and Sinti backgrounds.

 The government has taken measures to protect the rights of children who are taken into care.
 For example, it has built modern small-scale homes which are closer to the families of origin.
 However, children with disabilities who are taken into care are still placed in big institutions.